CentML/codex/general-apps/general-inference/FLUX/centml-endpoint/README.md

 # FLUX Endpoint for CentML

-This guide helps you deploy a Stable Diffusion endpoint on CentML using a pre-built Docker image or by building and pushing your own.
+This guide helps you deploy a FLUX endpoint on CentML using a pre-built Docker image or by building and pushing your own.

 ## Docker Image